hiscoder-com/level/update_en.md

 - Added link on top page

 ### **Fixed:**
-- Fixed issues with optional chains and translation
+- Fixed issues with translation
 - Fixed view of num verses
-- Fixed several bugs in update_commits and download OBS stories and books
 - Fixed auto scroll in TN
 - Fixed link to brief
 - Fixed loading in TN
 - Fixed styles and logic
-- Fixed UX loading in chapter start/finish
 - Fixed size of icon